PegasisForever/Fetch-TA-Data/README.md

 Made by a grade 11 student in MCI.

 This is a tool for fetching data from [Official Teach Assist](https://ta.yrdsb.ca/yrdsb/index.php) and rearrange it to a machine-friendly JSON format.
 It is also a server of the unofficial mobile APP and the website.
-The [TA Public API]() is provided by it.
+The [TA Public API](https://api.pegasis.site/docs/ta/) is provided by it.

-When used as a server, it acts as a "compatibility layer" allows me to update TA-fetching-algorithm without updating my app or website.
-Also, it allows me to fetches data from official TA periodically and send notifications (Using FCM).
+When used as a server, it acts as a "compatibility layer" which allows me to update TA-fetching-algorithm without upgrading my app or website.
+Also, it allows me to fetch data from official TA periodically and send notifications (Using FCM).

 ```
 My YRDSB Teach Assist APP <-┐